Understanding The Dunning-Kruger Effect: Overestimating Incompetence

 Summary of Benefits

-Being aware of the Dunning-Kruger effect and taking steps to mitigate it can lead to:
+Being aware of the Dunning-Kruger effect and taking steps to mitigate it can lead to the following: